Scott-Borecki/whether-sweater-api/README.md

 ## Project Background

-This project was developed by Scott Borecki for the final project of Mod 3 of Turing School's Back End Engineering Program.
+This project was developed by Scott Borecki for the final project at Turing School's Back End Engineering Program.
 The project was developed from scratch in about 7 days.

 The project description and base requirements can be found here: [link][whether-sweater-home]